 - egg yolk: medium in the UK, large in the US.

-- plain flour: also known as all-purpose flour.
+- plain flour: also known as all-purpose flour or white wheat flour.

 - bicarbonate of soda: also known as baking soda, not to be confused with baking powder.